amalmohan542/up-and-down-counter/README.md

 # up-and-down-counter
-This is simple Up and down counter using Reactjs using the properties of hooks in reactjs.
+This is simple Up and down counter using Reactjs using the properties of useState hooks in reactjs.